docs

 wait_for_otp

-Block until a message with an extracted verification code arrives; returns the code.
+Block until a message with an extracted verification code arrives; returns {message_id, best, candidates}.

 wait_for_link